 Seeing Lumumba cited here brings me deep pain, especially when one knows why and how Patrice Lumumba struggled and died.
-Lumumba left the colonial prisons of Congo arrived at the independence “celebration” in Belgium with bandaged hands.
+Lumumba left the colonial prisons of Congo and headed straight to the independence “celebration” in Belgium with bandaged hands.
 He then suffered a brutal death at the hands of Mobutu, the Belgians and the CIA.
 Lumumba was arrested, tortured, shot dead and his body was quartered and immersed in acid to prevent Africans from remembering him.
 His mortal sin was to imagine that the wealth of the Congo mines, which continues to claim the lives of many Congolese and strip Congolese women of their dignity in the most brutal of ways, could be used for the benefit of the Congolese.
 By contrast, in Kenya, the land for which people died was not given back to the people.
 Kenya instead adopted the “willing buyer, willing seller” arrangement, which essentially left the land in private hands.
 Kenya is definitely not following Lumumba’s footsteps.

 I almost got angry to see our history being distorted in the Kenyan public sphere, until I remembered that the president basically has a clean slate on which to retell the history of Africa.
 And why?
 Because Kenyans never get to hear these names in the public sphere.
 In our Theory class, my students had never heard of the names cited by Siyanda Mohutsiwa.

 But this lack of knowledge of African history should come as no surprise.
 The voice of pan-Africanism was silenced in Kenya in the 70s and 80s, and intellectuals who defied that silence, like Micere Mugo, found themselves in the dungeons of Nyayo House or in the loneliness of exile.
 The remainder of us have had to struggle to even teach or mention any African thinker in our classes.
 In a few universities, some of us members of Ajenda Afrika have suggested courses on pan-African history with no success.
-We’ve been told that we want to teach communism or that we want to confine Africans to a ghetto.
+We’ve been told that we want to confine Africans to a ghetto.
 Why teach about black people, we’re asked, when we are not black but global?